 My husband and I recently visited the hotel, which offers a lovely little exhibit on the history of the site and the surrounding neighborhood.
 Ask the concierge to key the elevator to the second floor for you, then after your trip back in time, ride up to the rooftop lounge, where a glorious vista of New York’s inexorable march northward spreads out before you.

-Slideshow: The Bull's Head then and now; an exhibit at Hotel 50 Bowery about the site's history; the view from the hotel's rooftop lounge.
+Slideshow: (1) The Bull's Head then and now.
+Click on the photo, or on the (faint!) arrow in the middle right of the photo, to see (2) an exhibit at Hotel 50 Bowery about the site's history and (3) the view from the hotel's rooftop lounge.

 Richard Varian died on December 20, 1822, “of old age, aged 86.” writes Samuel Briggs.
 I’m not sure when Susannah died, but according to Briggs, the couple produced 10 children during their marriage.
 He does not list a birth year for their ninth child, but obituary evidence suggests 1777 or 1778.
 In any event, he was the first of their offspring to arrive after America declared its independence from Great Britain.
 And his parents named him for the hero Susannah would eventually welcome to the Bull's Head: George Washington Varian.